Idaho Whitewater Rafting

 - Time allows for a shore lunch and swimming excursions

-- Check in at the Sports Dome at 9 am and return at approx. 4 pm
+- Check in at the Guided Adventures desk in the Village at 9 am and return at approx. 4 pm

 - Helmets are available upon request